 As you can see, there are some similar parts that we need to take care of in both processes.
 However, the ways to do these on each procedure are different and even conflict.

 For example, in terms of design, when migrating to Magento 2, you will have to buy or create a new theme for Magento 2.
 Nonetheless, that M2 theme will become useless when upgrading to PWA since a Magento PWA theme will alter it.
 As a result, you will waste your money buying the theme and hiring developers to implement it.

-Additionally, some extensions are not compatible with the Magento PWA, and the best solution is to not using any module but developing the same functions on the PWA source code.
+Additionally, some extensions are not compatible with the Magento PWA, and the best solution is to not use any module but develop the same functions on the PWA source code.
 Therefore, your investment becomes worthless if you have already bought certain plugins that cannot be used.

 For custom functions or other integrations and settings, more similar problems can arise.